 To some extent, every nutrient is a cofactor for every other nutrient.

 All nutrients interact with each other.
 On some basic level, every nutrient is a “weak co-factor” with all others to help the metabolism turn food into energy.

 But some nutrient relationships are especially important, and the term cofactor typically refers to these special relationships between nutrients.

 Each nutrient has a small handful of other nutrients that are considered its primary cofactors.

 Supplementing one nutrient without its cofactors, or in optimal ratios, can directly result in imbalance over time.

-Most nutrients have a single most important cofactor, which might be considered its major partner nutrient.
+Most nutrients have a single most important cofactor.
+This might be considered its ‘partner’ nutrient.